-Yes, your agreement with us states that your rent should be one week in advance, this means your rent account balance should never be less than £0.00.
-We encourage customers to pay 4 weeks (or 1 month) ahead with their rent.
+Yes, your agreement with us states that your rent should be one week in advance.
+This means that your rent account balance should never be less than £0.00.
+We encourage customers to pay four weeks (or one month) ahead with their rent.
 This helps to maintain your tenancy conditions if you have a change in circumstances.

 What can I do if am struggling to pay my rent or other bills?

 Futures offer a free, confidential money advice service.
 This service can help you to make sure you are claiming all the benefits you are entitled to, provide debt advice, information about priority payments and household budgeting.

 Click here to find out more about money advice, or for more information contact Customer Services on 0300 456 2531.

 Direct Debits are automatically calculated by our system to take an equal amount each month.
 In a full year this will be 12 monthly payments.
 If you receive part Housing Benefit this is taken into account before the Direct Debit amount is calculated.

 The calculation for the rent year 2021-22 will start on 5 April 2021 (or 1 April 2021 if you have a monthly tenancy).
 The calculation may change if there are arrears on your account or if you join the Direct Debit scheme later in the year.